ty-hayes-82/simulation/scripts/optimization/STAFFING_POLICY_OPTIMIZATION.md

 ### Scripts

 - `optimize_runners.py`: Given a single orders level (e.g., 36) and an optional list of blocked holes, sweeps runner counts, aggregates multiple runs with confidence intervals, and prints the recommended number of runners.
+Borderline results auto-confirm with extra runs by default.
 - `optimize_staffing_policy.py`: For multiple order levels (e.g., 20/30/40), evaluates several blocked-hole variants and runner counts, then recommends the minimal runners and policy per orders level.
+Borderline results auto-confirm with extra runs by default.

 Both wrappers call `scripts/sim/run_new.py` under the hood and parse per-run metrics (`delivery_runner_metrics_run_XX.json` when present; fallback to `simulation_metrics.json`).